Graehm/unit-1-project/README.md

 https://app.netlify.com/sites/exquisite-nougat-5d8b25/overview

 ## Next Steps/Icebox Items
-I hope to add sound effects to the game board, and winning message.
-Additionally, I'd like to add an AI feature making the game single player.
+Next steps will be completing the best of 5 functionality.
+From there, I want to take the game to the next level by adding a play-the-computer mode.
+Looking into expanding the grid to a 4x4 or 5x5 based on level.